 This one comes down to personal preference.
 The Vixen Polarie and Sky-Watcher Star Adventurer both use AA batteries, while the iOptron Skytracker and SkyGuider have a rechargeable battery.
 In my experience with the SkyTracker Pro, I don't mind the rechargeable battery.
 I know I can always charge it while I'm driving to my photography location!
 The battery does last a long time, and you shouldn't have a problem using the star tracker all night long.
-However, if you end up killing the battery overnight, or forget to charge it, I'm out of luck.
-I'll need to wait for it to charge.
+However, if you end up killing the battery overnight, or forget to charge it, you're out of luck.
 It's also possible that your internal battery can get damaged or fried.
 With the Vixen Polarie though, which takes AA's, I would never have to worry about a low battery; I could simply pop in some fresh AA's and keep shooting.
 Consider which option would work better for you.

 This is arguably the most important factor when choosing a star tracker.
 If it's a pain to align, you're never going to get the sharp stars you want!
 Remember, getting the star tracker level and pointed at the North Star is critical for a good alignment.